 Importance of Nutrition in GI Conditions

-We enjoyed learning about complementary and behavioral therapies for GI health from Kate Scarlata, GI Pychologist Megan Riehl and the role of the pelvic floor and GI Disorders from physical therapist, Jen Shifferd.
+We enjoyed learning about complementary and behavioral therapies for GI health from Kate Scarlata and GI Pychologist Megan Riehl.
+And we found out about the role of the pelvic floor and GI Disorders from physical therapist, Jen Shifferd.

 One of the most intriguing topics for me at the conference was about Mast Cell Activation presented by Kate Scarlata where she gave us a great review of histamine intolerance and discussed mastocytosis and mass cell activation disease.

 There were also several nutrition companies who showed us some valuable food products that people who have digestive health conditions can use to minimize their symptoms.
 These can be great tools for them to be able to continue to eat some of the foods that they love.

 Fody has a large selection of gluten free and low fodmap foods.
 Some of my favorites of their products include an onion free, gluten free taco seasoning, salsa and taco sauce and pasta sauce.
 I also love their delicious chocolate almond energy bar, it is so decadent!